Vasilev-Dmitry/Vasilev-Dmitry/README.md

 ### Hi there 👋 I'm Vasilev Dmitry,

-A Full-stack Developer by day ☼ and an OpenSource Community Contributor by night ☾
+A Backend Developer by day ☼ and an OpenSource Community Contributor by night ☾

 <details>
 <summary>